FREE MAMMOGRAMS AND PAP TESTS

 The American Cancer Society recommends:

-- Women should report any breast change promptly to their physician.
+- Woman should report any breast change promptly to her physician.

-- Clinical breast exams should be part of a periodic health exam, about every three years for women in their 20s and 30s and every year for women 40 and over.
+- Clinical breast exams should be part of a periodic health exam: about every three years for a woman in her 20s and 30s and every year for a woman 40 and over.

 - Women at increased risk for breast cancer should talk with their physician about the benefits and limitations of starting mammography screening earlier, having additional tests, or having more frequent exams.